 Baptism is not a magical rite; it is an act of community.
 Parents and God-parents make solemn vows to help the one being baptized “grow into the full stature of Christ”.
 The whole parish also makes a vow to “do all in their power to support the newly baptized in their life in Christ”.
 Those being baptized and their families are expected to be regular in worship before and after the celebration.

-Baptisms are held during the 10:00 a.m. service approximately once a month.
+Baptisms are held during the 10:00 a.m. service approximately once a quarter.
 Please contact the clergy to schedule a Baptism.
 The church office can provide you with the necessary form and tell you about upcoming Baptism dates.

 Download the Baptism form here: